mattsah/progress.is-by.us/common/docs/tutorials/01-creating-a-component-for-doctrine.md

 In order to make the above configuration useful, we're going to want to add an action which can take our inKWell configuration and execute the requisite logic to set things up.
-In this case, we'll begin by setting up an action that determines the configuration type for doctrine and sets it up accordingly:
+In this case, we'll begin by setting up an action that determines the configuration type for Doctrine and sets it up accordingly:

 ```php